Buy palm oil free chocolate

 Orangutan Foundation International has a long list of alternative names for palm oil and it also has a Palm Oil Wallet Card you can download (scroll down their web page) with some of the names to look for on it.
 The card is also handy for raising awareness when you’re out and about.

-Earlier this year in April 2018, Iceland supermarkets announced plans to ban palm oil in own-brand products - find out more here
+In April 2018, Iceland supermarkets announced plans to ban palm oil in own-brand products - find out more here

 The issue of palm oil is a tricky one for a whole range of reasons and Ethical Consumer have an article here in which it debates whether we should all avoid palm oil.